 Because of these changes, when people talk about the new system what I hear is either praise for the stark new look or complaints about it.
 Being a minimalist at heart, I happen to really enjoy the new clean look.
 But in this instance, I think discussion of the aesthetics of the new program really misses the point.

-Back in the early 1980s when Apple first introduced their Macintosh interface and again when they introduced their first 20 years later, Apple was showing us something we'd never seen before.
-In fact, Steve Jobs famously said, “People don't know what they want until you show it to them.”
-It was Apple's job to expose us to something we'd never experienced before that would quickly become both intuitive and intrinsic.
+Back in the early 1980s when Apple first introduced their Macintosh interface and again when they introduced their first smartphone 20 years later, Apple was showing us something we’d never seen before.
+In fact, famously said, “ until you show it to them.”
+It was Apple’s job to expose us to something we’d never experienced before that would quickly become both intuitive and intrinsic.

 Because Apple was showing us something new with the original Mac, they needed to use a visual language that we already understood.
 THAT’S why the icon for deleting digital files looked like a trash can and the icon for pointing at things on the screen looked like an extended finger.

-Jumping forward to the original iPhone operating system and all the way to the one iOS7 just replaced, Apple used these same visual metaphors to shortcut the need for wordy explanations.
+Jumping forward to the original iPhone operating system and all the way to the one just replaced, Apple used these same visual metaphors to shortcut the need for wordy explanations.

 Which brings us back to skeuomorphism.
 And so the “bookshelf” was dressed in wood grain, the “notepad” looked just like the old yellow legal pad we all instantly recognize, and the “datebook” was represented with a faux-leather cover and computer-generated wire binding.